EN

 11739

-Mind/body techniques can be used as stand alone techniques for presenting problems, and I often use them to help with the process of psychotherapy and counseling.
+Mind/body techniques can be used as standalone techniques for presenting problems, and I often use them to help with the process of psychotherapy and counseling.
 Perhaps the most powerful of these is clinical hypnosis.

 There are a lot of misconceptions about hypnosis, not the least of which have been created throughout history by the media, or through the perception of it because of the work of stage hypnotists, who use it for entertainment purposes.

-Enhancement of ability by increasing a state of openness can help with business, sports, and other activities.
-Openness to new ways of seeing can greatly enhance results in psychotherapy as well.
-My dissertation research was in creativity and hypnotizability.
+Keep in mind that when I use the word “creativity,” it can refer to both the “big creativity,” such as the arts, and also to an aspect of working in other fields.
+Enhancing one's ability by increasing a state of openness can be aided in various activities, including business and sports.
+Openness to new ways of seeing can significantly enhance outcomes in psychotherapy as well.
+My dissertation research was on creativity and hypnotizability.

 Call us or book a Phone Consult at the link below.
 You can also book a session on ZocDoc!

-155 North Michigan Avenue, Suite 622, Chicago, Illinois 60601, United States
+155 North Michigan Avenue, Suite 601, Chicago, Illinois 60601, United States

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.